qnodesign/react-bootcamp/Week1_1/ES6/06_TemplateIteral/Readme.md

   </script>
 ```

-If it is not sanitized the `onload` will execute the javascript code after the image has been loaded, which is not desired right.
-So using tagged template literal we now can purify it with much cleaner code.
-Do checkout [common-tag](https://github.com/declandewet/common-tags) a popular library making use of tagged template literals extensively.
+If it is not sanitized the `onload` will execute the javascript code after the image has been loaded.
+It is now purified with template literal.
+[Common-tag](https://github.com/declandewet/common-tags) is a popular library making use of tagged template literals extensively.

 ### 2. Language translation and internationalization

-A handy library called [es2015-i18n-tag](https://github.com/skolmer/es2015-i18n-tag) uses tagged template literals to translate and localize texts.
+A library called [es2015-i18n-tag](https://github.com/skolmer/es2015-i18n-tag) uses tagged template literals to translate and localize texts.
 It allows you to write code that looks like this:

 ```javascript
 console.log(i18n`Hello ${name}, you have ${amount}:c in your bank account.`);
 // Hallo Steffen, Sie haben US$ 1,250.33 auf Ihrem Bankkonto.
 ```

-What’s great here is that it automatically localizes currencies and date formats.
+It automatically localizes currencies and date formats.
 Notice the `:c` after `${amount}` in the above literal automatically adds the dollar sign.
 You can also specify explicitly if the global currency is different.

 ### 3. Writing CSS in JXS

-Javascript developers are familiar with weird syntax for inline style (written as an object) in react, blah blah.
-Following is a react jsx snippet.
+This is how inline style is (written as an object) looks like in react.
+Following code is a react jsx snippet.

 ```jsx
 <section style={{ padding: 4em;  background: papayawhip; }}>